ddeutils/ddedocs/docs/basics/docker/index.md

 Docker is not compatible manage the large resource such as 128 Core with 1 memory 1TB.

-> **Note**: \
+!!! note

-> The Production database should not run on Docker or any container services.
-You
+    The Production database should not run on Docker or any container services.
-> able to go this way, but it has many problems, like maintain solution
+    You able to go this way, but it has many problems, like maintain solution.

 ## Docker Concepts